gaverhae/okku-remote/README.md

 ```

 The application we are going to code is a simple calculator server with two
 clients.
-This is a bit contrived in order to show how Akka works (ad how to use
+This is a bit contrived in order to show how Akka works (and how to use
 it from Okku).

 The purpose of the server is to accept messages asking for some simple